-Pit Boss Sportsman Portable Wood Pellet Grill
+Pit Boss Sportsman Portable Wood Pellet Grill Review

 Usage is easy with an LED-equipped digital control board, automatic start and cooldown, convection cooking, and the option of both direct and indirect heat.
-The porcelain-enameled cast-iron grates do a great job of heat transfer and the dedicated grease management system prevents flares.
+The porcelain-coated cast-iron grates do a great job of heat transfer and the dedicated grease management system prevents flares.
 Also of note is the inclusion of one meat probe in the package, which you can use to monitor the internal temperature of your chosen cut of meat.

 - Generous cooking area

 - Included meat probe

 What Makes Us Angry…

 - Can take time to come up to temp

 - 80lbs is heavy for being considered portable

 Traeger Tailgater Review